Creating product variations on Amazon – How to do it and why you should focus on it!

 What you need to consider when creating product variants on Amazon

-You should always pay attention to whether you are currently in the parent or subordinate product, as this affects the structure of the product page.
+On one hand, you should always pay attention to whether you are currently in the parent or subordinate product, as this affects the structure of the product page.
 When you edit product attributes such as descriptions and titles, this always applies to the parent product.
 A description like “T-shirt size M” is not very effective if you want to create (or have already created) additional product variants on Amazon.
 A potential buyer with size S would probably not click on your offer, even though they have the option to select their size.
 After all, they assume that your offer only refers to size M.

 Also note Amazon’s reminder that your items must belong to a product category where variants are allowed, such as clothing.